ByGregMarine/bygregmarine.com/content/blog/common-cubed.md

 # Common Courtesy

-Throughout the 80's, my family took vacations at the Walt Disney World Resort.
+Throughout the 80's, my family took vacations to the Walt Disney World Resort.
 In the 90's, my siblings and I had the opportunity to perform in show choirs at the American Pavilion in EPCOT.
 Although each of us had gone other times with our own families, we would not all go again as a whole until 2011.

 There were 15 of us who went on that trip and we stayed in a total of 4 rooms split by each family between my parents, grandparents, and siblings.
 [Disney's Caribbean Beach Resort](https://disneyworld.disney.go.com/resorts/caribbean-beach-resort/) was chosen for our stay and all of the rooms were one after the other.